alexch/codelikethis/public/lessons/agile/acceptance_testing.md

 * Acceptance tests are created from user stories.
 * During an iteration the user stories selected during the iteration planning meeting will be translated into acceptance tests.
 * The customer specifies rules and scenarios that will become true once a user story has been correctly implemented.
-* In *continuous integration*, acceptance tests are run as often as possible, at least once before and once after a *merge to master* and before a *release*
+* In *continuous integration*, all acceptance tests are run as often as possible, at least once before and once after a *merge to master* and before a *release*
 * A user story is not considered complete until it has passed its acceptance tests, and work should not proceed to a new story until the first story passes.
-* Acceptance tests should be automated; if a particular test can't be automated then it should be specified in enough detail that a human can do it reliably.
 * The name acceptance tests was changed from "functional tests" to make it more clear that they are customer- and user-driven.

 <http://www.extremeprogramming.org/rules/functionaltests.html>